tyler0852/tylers-tacc-research/docs/tms/meeting-8.md

   - Much simpler than `createkey` — a read-only operation with minimal transactions and low contention.

+### Ideas for Beefing Up `writeheavy`
+- Add multiple tables and have each request write to several of them.
+- Run each insert in its own transaction to increase lock contention.
+- Add small random delays between writes to force overlap between concurrent requests.
+- Include a short CPU-bound step (e.g., simple math loop) to hold threads longer.
+- Randomize which tables each request writes to so the workload isn’t perfectly uniform.

+### Ideas for Beefing Up `readheavy`
+- Perform multiple reads per request, pulling from different tables.
+- Add small random delays between reads to simulate slow I/O.
+- Randomize the size of the query (`LIMIT` values) to vary response time.

 ## Road Blockers and Questions

+- Don't really have any, open to any ideas though!

 ## Next Steps

+- Beef up end points and test again